Vogue Williams: Career

 In June 2017, in the wake of terrorist attacks in Manchester and London, Williams wrote an opinion piece for the Sunday World entitled "Internment camps are grim necessity", which called for the establishment of internment camps for the detention without trial of "3,000 [Muslim] extremists living in the UK".
 She acknowledged that internment in Northern Ireland didn't work but that terrorists today could not be negotiated with.
 Donald Clarke of The Irish Times criticised her views as "illogical, totalitarian and profoundly sinister" and compared them to Breitbart and UKIP.
 He pointed out that internment in Northern Ireland drove Irish Republicans away from negotiation.
 He also criticised some response to her column as "predictably patronising, borderline sexist".
 Williams later said she had made a mistake and apologised for her stance, saying she had written it when she was frightened and angry and that her advocacy of internment was misguided.
 She also said she had received death threats.

 In March 2020, Williams became the new host of Sunday Breakfast on Heart FM.
 In September 2021, she became the presenter on the Virgin Media One talent show The Big Deal.
 In November 2021, she was announced as the host of a new virtual reality show called Send Nudes: Body SOS, about peoples' decisions relating to planned plastic surgery, which ran on E4 in 2022.
 Since 2021, Williams has appeared in numerous adverts for Fairy, including for their laundry capsules and scent boosters.

 Williams began presenting the Spooked Ireland series, which premiered on UK television in September 2023, following its earlier Irish launch.
 In December 2024, she was a contestant on that year's Strictly Come Dancing Christmas Special, initially partnered with Carlos Gu until he was forced to withdraw due to injury, she was paired with Gorka Márquez and they danced a Jive to "Rockin' Robin scoring 33 points.
-In 2025, she appeared on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!, entering as a late arrival alongside Tom Read Wilson.